Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Sample and Data Reduction

 \section{Sample and Data Reduction}

-The parent sample for this analysis has been drawn from the SDSS as extensively described by \citet{tre07, dia12, sel14, dia21} and Tremonti et al. (in prep).
-In brief, this sample contains 1089 galaxies at 0.35 $<$ z $<$ 1.0 with $i<20.5$ mag from the SDSS DR7, with post-starburst spectral features: B- or A-star dominated stellar continua and moderately weak nebular emission.
-A sub-sample of 131/1089 galaxies with z $>$ 0.4 (such that the \ion{Mg}{2}$\lambda\lambda$2796, 2803 doublet is readily observable with optical spectrographs) has been the center of comprehensive follow-up observations, with the aim of constraining the physical mechanisms responsible for launching their energetic feedback.
+The parent sample for this analysis has been drawn from the SDSS as described by \citet{tre07, dia12, sel14, dia21} and Tremonti et al. (in prep).
+In brief, this sample contains 1198 galaxies at 0.35 $<$ z $<$ 1.0 with $i<20$ mag from the SDSS DR8, with post-starburst spectral features: B- or A-star dominated stellar continua and moderately weak nebular emission.
+A sub-sample of 121/1198 galaxies with z $>$ 0.4 (such that the \ion{Mg}{2}$\lambda\lambda$2796, 2803 doublet is readily observable with optical spectrographs) has been the center of comprehensive follow-up observations, with the aim of constraining the physical mechanisms responsible for launching their energetic feedback.
+More details about the sample selection can be found in Davis et al. (in prep.) and Tremonti et al. (in prep.).
 We collected ground-based spectroscopy for 50 of these galaxies with the MMT/Blue Channel, Magellan/MagE, Keck/LRIS, Keck/HIRES and/or Keck/KCWI \citep{tre07, dia12, sel14, gea14, dia16, gea18, rup19}, X-ray imaging with $Chandra$ for 12/50 targets \citep{sel14}, radio continuum data with the NSF's Karl G. Jansky Very Large Array (JVLA/VLA) for 20/50 objects \citep{pet20}, and optical imaging with HST for 29/50 galaxies \citep[``HST sample''][]{dia12, sel14}.
 For the HST observations, we first focused on the 12 most AGN-like galaxies and then on the 17 galaxies with the youngest derived post-burst ages (t$_{burst}$ $<$ 300 Myr), yielding a sample of galaxies with bluer U-V colors and stronger emission lines than typically found in post-starburst samples.
-We also used multi-band HST imaging to investigate the physical conditions at the centers of the 12/29 galaxies with the largest SFR surface densities measured by \citet{dia12}, (30 M${\odot}$ yr$^{-1}$ kpc$^{-2}$ $<$ $\Sigma_{SFR}$ $<$ 3000 M${\odot}$ yr$^{-1}$ kpc$^{-2}$), and explored the young compact starburst component that makes them so extreme \citep{dia21}.
+We also used multi-band HST imaging to investigate the physical conditions at the centers of the 12/29 galaxies with the largest SFR surface densities measured by \citet{dia12}, (30 M${\odot}$ yr$^{-1}$ kpc$^{-2}$ $<$ $\Sigma_{SFR}$ $<$ 2000 M${\odot}$ yr$^{-1}$ kpc$^{-2}$), and explored the young compact starburst component that makes them so extreme \citep{dia21}.

-In this paper, we focus on 13 galaxies from the HST sample plus one additional target, J1622+3145, that shows clear signs of an outflow in its spectrum.
+In this paper, we focus on 13 galaxies from the HST sample (6 from the 12/29 most AGN-like galaxies, and 7 from the 17/29 with the youngest post-burst ages) plus one additional target, J1622+3145, that shows clear signs of an outflow in its spectrum.
 The targets in our sample are listed in Table \ref{table1} along with some of their main properties (see Section \ref{subsection:properties}).